Geant4.jl

 We use the Geant4 native binary libraries and data from the binary package Geant4_jll, which has been produced with the BinaryBuilder

-We have the possibility during the development of this package to re-generate locally new C++ wrapper code.
-For this we need to have wrapit
+We have the possibility during the development of this package, or to add addtional classes, to re-generate locally a new C++ wrapper library.
+For this, we need to have wrapit

 installed, which itself requires libclang